ajayraveendran/Tic-Tac-Toe/README.md

 ### Unfinished business

-* Get the winning combination to 'pulse' when a win is registered instead of the board clearing when a win occurs.
+* ~~Get the winning combination to 'pulse' when a win is registered instead of the board clearing when a win occurs.~~ Done
 * Add page reload animation.
-* Add functionality to insert player names and colour selectors.
-* Add sounds and options to turn sound off and on.
-* Add online playability.
 * Carry out the above with the view of optimising for mobile.